bote-team/bote/README.md

 Neither copyright holders, nor someone else can be made responsible for any damage to your system caused or possibly caused by BotE.
-You are only allowed to use BotE, if you accept this point and all other points mentioned in 1.4.
+You are only allowed to use BotE, if you accept this point and all other points mentioned in the copyright.

 ***